lue-bird/elm-language-server-rs/README.md

 - your idea 👀

 ## TODO
-- add suggestions for import aliases when typing uppercase reference
 - add suggestions for expose-imported variables and types
-- after typing an import alias, suggest exposed members from its associated module
 - incremental reparsing
 - show errors inline
 - support elm projects with non-root `elm.json`